d4ruth/d4ruth.github.io/README.md

 Quests have the following arguments:

-* cost - how much of a unit the player must have for the quest to be complete
+* cost - how much of the unit the player must have for the quest to be complete

 * unit - the unit of the cost, gpa or money or iq